Review: ‘A Hunger Like No Other’ by Kresley Cole

-Emmaline (I just love her name) is the sweet petite halfling who is just minding her own business when she is attacked by the sexy possessive Lykae, Lachlain.
-(Imagine a cave man dragging off his cave woman by her hair) Yup…that is exactly how Lachlain acted, but in a way of jumping her bones.
+Emmaline (I love her name) is the sweet petite halfling who is just minding her own business when she is attacked by the sexy, possessive Lykae, Lachlain.
+(Imagine a caveman dragging off his cavewoman by her hair) Yup…that is exactly how Lachlain acted but in the way of jumping her bones.
 She is trying to find out about her father, and when she’s captured by Lachlain, she’s wondering what her Aunts are going to do to him.
-(I just love each and every one of her Aunts, especially Nix).
+(I love every one of her Aunts, especially Nix).
 I mean, the Valkyries have issues with pretty much everyone in the Lore, especially Lykae and Vampires.
 Emmaline’s Aunts are not going to be friendly at all to Lachlain when they first meet in the book, but Lachlain holds his own and realizes how much Emmaline’s Aunts mean to her.

 Kresley Cole is one author who can world build like crazy in her books.
 She throws you into this fictional world full of mythical immortal creatures that you fall for head over heels.
 You want to know every one of them personally.
 That is how Kresley Cole is though.
 She’ll give you bits and pieces of each character and leave you wanting to learn more about them.
 She even throws in a very dramatic action-packed adventure with the characters, especially in A Hunger Like No Other.

 Would I recommend this book?
 I give this book 5 full stars and highly recommend it to paranormal romance readers out there.
-Kresley Cole will always be one of my favorite PNR Authors and her books will continue to be bought in paperback no matter what.
-I just love looking at the covers and I definitely will be reading this series over and over again. =) I also enjoy listening to the audiobook version, which I did for the 3rd time around, while at work.
+Kresley Cole will always be one of my favorite PNR Authors, and her books will continue to be bought in paperback no matter what.
+I love looking at the covers, and I definitely will be reading this series over and over again. =) I also enjoy listening to the audiobook version, which I did for the 3rd time around, while at work.